NOTE: As of May 2016, the Archives and Library are inaccessible to the public until further notice.

 The Museum’s artefact collection includes a broad range of instruments, tools and equipment used by mariners, by shipbuilders and yachtsmen.
 A brief list of objects includes: navigation instruments, rigging gear, deck gear, steam engines, skiffs and other small craft, shipbuilding and boat building tools.

-In addition there are ship models, clothing, and a ship CCGS Alexander Henry.
+In addition there are ship models and clothing.

 The artefact collection also includes works of art.